Shaw Local

 Bringing some continuity to the mix is senior quarterback Erick Castillo, about to begin his fourth season as Momence’s starting QB.
 He said it was nice to get some experience against a team like Chicago Christian on Friday.

 “Competing against good competition is always better, it’s always a good thing,” he said.
-“In the past we’ve had a lot of success, an now that we have a lot of seniors gone we have to push ourselves even more.
+“In the past we’ve had a lot of success, and now that we have a lot of seniors gone we have to push ourselves even more.
 I feel like the new guys are stepping up and really filling those spots.”

-Castillo threw for 1,814 yards and 18 touchdowns last season while also setting new career highs with 356 rushing yards and nine rushing touchdowns.
+Castillo threw for 1,814 yards and 18 touchdowns last season while setting new career highs with 356 rushing yards and nine rushing touchdowns.

 “Going through all the experience, like playoff football, really knowing what it takes to get to the playoffs and knowing what it means to get there, I feel like its great experience for me to be a leader for this team,” he said.
 “This team is young and needs someone to pick them up, and I think we’re ready.”